-- Grant Income was \$237,247 over budget due to no amount included in budget. - Interest income was \$164 under budget due to over budgeting of interest income based on funds maintained in SBA Reserve account. - Rental Income was \$42,579 under budget due to lease termination in fiscal 2022. - Other income was \$13,840 over budget due to no amount included in budget. - General government expenditures were \$1,569,011 under budget due to reduced operating and maintenance costs. - Investment in capital assets was \$348,720 over budget due to no amount budgeted for the implementation of GASB 87, Leases. - Loan proceeds was \$348,720 under budget due to no amount budgeted for the implementation of GASB 87, Leases.
+- Grant Income was \$8,500 over budget due to no amount included in budget. - Interest income was \$72,642 over budget due to increase in interest rates funds maintained in Money Market account. - Rental Income was \$7,340 over budget due to full occupancy of rental properties in fiscal 2023. - Other income was \$13,171 over budget due to no amount included in budget. - General government expenditures were \$116,190 under budget due to reduced neighborhood grants issued in fiscal year

-Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2022
+Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2023